OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 via the internal 'loopback' network connection, and is not visible to other computers unless you configure it to be so.

-Creating A Spatial enabled database
+Creating A Spatially-Enabled database
 ===================================

 To handle spatial data you need a PostgreSQL database with PostGIS functionality.
-You can use the PostgreSQL utility tool createdb or SQL to set your database up.
-Check for PostGIS - you will find lot of spatial functions and two tables geometry_columns and spatial_ref_sys in your new database.
+From the unix command line you can use ``createdb``:

 ::

    createdb -T template_postgis demo

-You can create a database via SQL using the following statement
+or from the PostgreSQL command line tool ``psql``, you can create it with SQL:

 ::

  CREATE DATABASE demo TEMPLATE=template_postgis;

+To check this has worked, your database will have a lot of spatial functions and two tables: ``geometry_columns`` and ``spatial_ref_sys``.

 Creating A Spatial Table The Hard Way
 =====================================

+Now we have a spatial database we can make spatial tables.
 Start the PostgreSQL command-line client by entering 'psql' at a terminal prompt.
 It should connect to a database.

-First we create an ordinary database table to store some city data - this table has two fields - one for a numeric ID and one for the city name:
+First we create an ordinary database table to store some city data - this table has two fields - one for a numeric ID and one for the city
+name:

 ::

   CREATE TABLE cities ( ID int4, NAME varchar(50) );

 Next you have to add a geometry column.
-Conventionally this is called ``the_geom'' or ``geom''.
+Conventionally this is called ``the_geom`` or ``geom``.
 This tells PostGIS what kind of geometry each feature has (points, lines, polygons etc), how many dimensions (in this case two), and importantly the spatial reference system.
 We'll create the geometry column using EPSG:4326 coordinates.

 ::